 I was quite happy and congratulating myself, 2 new species within an hour, not bad!
 The search continued and soon enough we got a family of stump tailed macaque.
 The males are brown in color and have a pink face and look very distinct from rest of Monkey species in India.
 After that we sighted a capped langur on our way back and then a family of Rhesus macaque.
 It was an overcast day and we could not see many birds around, though calls were omnipresent.
 We were enquiring about Slow Loris sightings and the guide told they were regularly seen in the night but tourists are not allowed to venture inside after sunset.

 Making all the effort for trekking and spotting wildlife on your feet leaves you with a very accomplished feeling.
-Apart from efforts of local forest department, what has perhaps helped this park flourish is that it is still free from commercialization due to accessibility issues and no vehicles plying inside the forest.
-We hope that this little gem of a forest remains the way it is and nourishes its inhabitants for a long time.
+Apart from efforts of local forest department, what has perhaps helped this park flourish is that it is still free from commercialisation due to accessibility issues and no vehicles plying inside the forest.
+I hope that this little gem of a forest remains the way it is and nourishes its inhabitants for a long time.